NostalgicCoder/TmdbApi.Lib/README.md

 First created on: 09/09/2024

-I am a avid film fan so when my nephew introduced me to the TMDB (The Movie Database - RESTful API) on one of his demo projects i was keen to give it a go myself and try it out.
+I am a avid film fan so when my nephew introduced me to the TMDB (The Movie Database) RESTful API on one of his demo projects i was keen to give it a go myself and try it out.

 In order to utilise the TMDB API effectively across multiple project types i decided to make a C# wrapper (Class library project) for it.
 This project includes some basic unit tests for the API as well as a console based test harness for testing out commands.
 This project can perform the following TMDB API commands: